mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 #### Getting information about settlements using parameters

-The existing API definition (see Ref_2 above) supports a **getSettlementsByParams** resource.
+The existing API definition<sup>[2](https://github.com/mojaloop/central-settlement/blob/master/src/interface/swagger.json)</sup> supports a
+**getSettlementsByParams** resource.
 This function allows its user to obtain information about all settlements by giving the ID that was returned when the settlement was created.
 The following changes will need to be made to this call: